EchNet/snatch-and-grab/README.md

   Indexer and search engine are deployed to the cloud.
   Indexer creates one index per language.

-4: Refine the server
+4: Refine the Query
-  Regions are also shown in some cases.
+  Show tiers - close by, further, a short walk away.
-  Distance and direction are shown for each
+  Show Distance and direction for each item
-  Query takes language parameter.
+  Filter by page type (point of interest, region, other) Query takes language parameter.

 5: Refine the UI